milfeld/benchpro/README.md

  - `[result]` where result collection parameters are defined.

 Any additional parameters may be defined in order to setup the benchmark, i.e dataset label, problem size variables etc.
-This file must be located in `$BT_HOME/config/bench`, preferably with the naming scheme `[label].cfg`.
+This file must be located in `$BP_HOME/config/bench`, preferably with the naming scheme `[label].cfg`.

 ### 2. Benchmark template file

 As with the build template.
 The benchmark template file is populated with the parameters defined in the config file above.
 This file should include setup of the dataset, any required pre-processing or domain decomposition steps if required, and the appropriate mpi_exec command.
-You are able to make use of the `local_repo` variable defined in `$BT_HOME/settings.ini` to copy local files.
+You are able to make use of the `local_repo` variable defined in `$BP_HOME/settings.ini` to copy local files.

-This file must be located in `$BT_HOME/templates/bench`, with the naming scheme `[label].template`.
+This file must be located in `$BP_HOME/templates/bench`, with the naming scheme `[label].template`.

 The benchmark added above would be run with the following command:
 ```
-benchtool --bench [dataset]
+benchpro --bench [dataset]
 ```
-Note: BenchTool will attempt to match your benchmark input to a unique config filename.
+Note: BenchPRO will attempt to match your benchmark input to a unique config filename.
 The specificity of the input will depend on the number of similar config files.
 It may be helpful to build with `dry_run=True` initially to confirm the build script was generated as expected, before `--removing` and rebuilding with `dry_run=False` to launch the build job.

 ## Advanced Features

-BenchTool supports a number of additional features which may be of use.
+BenchPRO supports a number of additional features which may be of use.

 ### Overloading parameters

 Useful for changing a setting for a onetime use.
-Use `benchtool --setup` to confirm important default params from $BT_HOME/settings.ini You can overload any of the default parameters read from file with the `-o`/`--overload` flag.
+Use `benchpro --setup` to confirm important default params from $BP_HOME/settings.ini You can overload any of the default parameters read from file with the `-o`/`--overload` flag.
 Parameters are overloaded with a list of key-value pairs, or by provided a filename with overloads defined.
 An exception will be raised if a provided overload key does not match an existing parameter read from file.

 Example 1: overload dry_run and build locally rather than via sched:
 ```
-benchtool -b lammps --overload dry_run=False build_mode=local
+benchpro -b lammps --overload dry_run=False build_mode=local
 ```

 Example 2: run LAMMPS benchmark with modified nodes, ranks and threads:
 ```
-benchtool -B ljmelt --overload nodes=16 ranks_per_node=8 threads=6
+benchpro -B ljmelt --overload nodes=16 ranks_per_node=8 threads=6
 ```

 Example 3: run a collection of benchmarks across a range of hardware, allowing only 1 active task at a time: